matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 ## Introduction

-On Ethereum, there are two types of accounts: [externally owned accounts (EOAs)](./account.md#externally-owned-accounts-eoa) and [smart contracts](account.md#contract-accounts-smart-contracts) .
+On Ethereum, there are two types of accounts: [externally owned accounts (EOAs)](https://ethereum.org/en/developers/docs/accounts/#externally-owned-accounts-and-key-pairs) and [contracts accounts](https://ethereum.org/en/developers/docs/accounts/#contract-accounts).
 The former type is the only one that can initiate transactions, while the latter is the only one that can implement arbitrary logic.
 For some use-cases, like smart-contract wallets or privacy protocols, this difference can creates a lot of friction.
 As a result they require L1 relayers, e.g. an EOA to help facilitate transactions from a smart-contract wallet.